torvalds/linux/Documentation/media/uapi/rc/lirc-write.rst

 ``EINVAL`` is returned.
 Set the desired scancode in the ``scancode`` member, and the :ref:`IR protocol <Remote_controllers_Protocols>` in the :c:type:`rc_proto`: member.
 All other members must be set to 0, else ``EINVAL`` is returned.
-If there is no protocol encoder for the protocol or the scancode is not valid for the specified protocol, ``EINVAL`` is returned.
+If there is yes protocol encoder for the protocol or the scancode is yest valid for the specified protocol, ``EINVAL`` is returned.
 The write function blocks until the scancode is transmitted by the hardware.